-Samples 1 and 2 demonstrate higher Hb levels than all OOC samples and are associated with the two lowest reticulocyte levels of 0.16 and 0.26% respectively (significantly below the normal range lower limit of 0.5%) resulting in very high OFF-scores of 132.0 and 122.4 (significantly above the normal range high limit of 110.6).
-In normal healthy individuals increased Hb levels are associated with normal and/or increased reticulocyte levels.
-There are few if any medical and/or physiological phenomena (such as a medical blood transfusion) which are associated with such combinations of blood parameters.
-For instance, it is known that permanent high altitude dwellers with high Hb levels descending to sea level appear to have preferential destruction of reticulocytes, a term known as neoctyolysis possibly resulting in high Hb and low reticulocyte levels However, as this athlete indicated there has only been exposure, to what could be best described as moderate altitude levels (up 1500m) during this time and only for a maximum period of 4 weeks it is unlikely that such abnormally low reticulocyte levels in these two samples is a consequence of altitude exposure.
-It is intuitive that as Hb increases so should the reticulocytes observed in these two samples are typical of that seen post r-HuEPO administration ... and/or post transfusion.
+In normal healthy individuals normal Hb levels are associated with normal reticulocyte levels.
+There are few if any medical and/or physiological phenomena (such as a medical blood transfusion) which are associated with combinations of normal Hb levels with such abnormally low retic levels.
+For instance, it is known that permanent high altitude dwellers with relatively high Hb levels descending to sea level appear to have preferential destruction of reticulocytes, a term known as neoctyolysis possibly resulting in high Hb and low reticulocyte levels However, as this athlete indicated there has only been exposure, to what could be best described as moderate altitude levels (up 2200m) during this time and only for a maximum period of 4 weeks it is unlikely that such abnormally low reticulocyte levels in samples 1, 2, 3, 4, 5 and 7 are a consequence of altitude exposure.
+The pattern of markedly depressed reticulocytes observed in these samples are typical of that seen post r-HuEPO administration ... and/or post transfusion